Get 80% off your plan for your first 6 months.*

 What makes a good business idea

-• It fits your passions and skills
+• Fits your strengths: It aligns with your passions and existing skills.

-• You can realistically get it started
+• Is achievable: You can realistically get it started with available resources.

 These points help you focus on ideas with real potential.